 Year 3: $1,224

-As you can see, investors in Company B have more money at the end of the five-year period than those who invested in Company A. That’s because when a company loses money in one year, it has to earn much more the next year to make up for the loss.
+As you can see, investors in Company B have more money at the end of three years than those who invested in Company A. That’s because, when a company loses money in one year, it has to earn more the next year to make up for the loss.

 It’s not always easy to determine how volatile a stock is.
 You can examine a stock price and see how it moves up and down, but that’s only modestly useful when viewing it out of context.
-When examining volatility, it’s important to consider the volatility of other stocks in the same industry and sector, as well as the movement over the overall stock market.
+To include more context in your examination of volatility, consider the volatility of other stocks in the same industry as well as the movement of the overall stock market.

-Fortunately, there are actual measurements of volatility that can give you an objective picture.
-I like to look at a measure called “Beta,” which you can usually find when researching a stock online.
-In most cases, a Beta figure simply compares a company’s volatility to the S&P 500 Index, which tracks the largest companies in the stock market.
+One measurement that helps investors get an objective sense of a company's volatility is called “beta.”
+In most cases, a beta figure compares a company’s volatility to that of the S&P 500, which tracks the largest companies in the stock market.
 A measure of “1” means the stock price moves almost perfectly in line with the S&P 500.
-A measure of “1.25” suggests it is 25 percent more volatile than the index.
+A measure of “1.25” suggests it is 25% more volatile than the index.

 Popular Low-Volatility Stocks

-Over the years, there have been a handful of stocks that have garnered consistent positive returns without wild changes in value.
-Many of them are well-known companies that have been around a long time and have dominated their respective industries through decades of strong performance.
+Over the years, a handful of stocks have garnered consistent, positive returns without wild changes in value.
+Many of them are well-known companies that have come to dominate their respective industries through decades of strong performance.
 They include:

-Coca-Cola [NYSE: KO]: Another low-beta company that’s been around forever and rarely disappoints.
-There’s a reason Warren Buffet owns hundreds of millions of shares of Coke.
+- Coca-Cola [NYSE: KO]: Coke is another low-beta company that’s been around forever and rarely disappoints.
+There’s a reason Warren Buffet owns hundreds of millions of shares in this beverage giant.

-Lockheed Martin [NYSE: LMCO]: The world’s largest defense contractor has long been a stable performer and its stock price is not prone to extreme swings.
+- Lockheed Martin [NYSE: LMT]: The world’s largest defense contractor has long been a stable performer, and its stock price is not prone to extreme swings.

 If you’re not keen on doing a lot of legwork to find low-volatility investments, you can get good exposure to them through mutual funds and exchange-traded funds (ETFs) that invest exclusively in these types of stocks.

-One of the most popular low-volatility investments in the last couple years is the iShares MSCI Minimum Volatility ETF [NYSE: USMV], which looks to invest in stocks that are less volatile than the market as a whole.
-Other similar ETFs include the Powershares S&P 500 Low Volatility ETF [NYSE: SPLV] and the Vanguard Global Minumum Volatility Fund [NYSE: VMVSX].
+One of the most popular low-volatility funds as of February 2021 is the iShares MSCI Minimum Volatility ETF [NYSE: USMV], which looks to invest in stocks that are less volatile than the market as a whole.
+Similar funds include the Invesco S&P 500 Low Volatility ETF [NYSE: SPLV] and the Fidelity Low Volatility Factor ETF [NYSE: FDLO].

 It’s up for debate as to whether these ETFs consistently perform any better than the market as a whole, but they could be a useful part of a broad investment portfolio, especially during times when the stock market is fluctuating wildly.